-In September 2009 the FASB issued Accounting Standards Update 2009-12, Fair Value Measurements and Disclosures (Topic 820) - Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent) provides guidance on estimating the fair value of an alternative investment, amending ASC 820-10.
+In September 2009, the FASB issued Accounting Standards Update 2009-12, Fair Value Measurements and Disclosures (Topic 820) - Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent) which provides guidance on estimating the fair value of an alternative investment, amending ASC 820-10.
 The amendment is effective for interim and annual periods ending after December 15, 2009.
-The Company does not expect the adoption of this guidance to have a material impact on either its financial position or results of operations.
+The adoption of this guidance did not have a material impact on either the Company's consolidated financial position or results of operations.